 This past weekend I attended the 1st ever Financial Blogger Conference in Chicago and had the privilege and honor of being invited to give a presentation to the 250 to 300 personal finance bloggers in attendance.

 I’ve been talking about this presentation on the blog for the last few weeks because this was going to be my first ever public speaking experience, which is a whole new ballgame for me.
-I talked about how I read Stand and Deliver (affiliate link – I earn a commission if you buy) by Dale Carnegie to help me prepare, and I ended up watching over 50 TED videos and a few other presentations to pick up some pointers and shape my own style.
+I talked about how I read Stand and Deliver [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.] by Dale Carnegie to help me prepare, and I ended up watching over 50 TED videos and a few other presentations to pick up some pointers and shape my own style.

 I was nervous, but that’s a good thing.
 If you’re not nervous about something that you’re about to do, you probably don’t care very much.
 But what added to the anxiety is the fact that I was scheduled as the last presenter—and that comes with a lot of responsibility.

 Unfortunately, the hotel wouldn’t allow pyrotechnics, and I didn’t have a marching band with me (kidding!), so I really had to knock it out of the park with my speech and do what I could to finish off the conference on a good note.
 If I bombed the presentation, that’s the last thing people would remember, and the entire conference would have been ruined.

 Okay—maybe not exactly, but if you’re eating a sandwich and the last bite is nasty, the entire experience is ruined.